-- 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development.

+4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.

+4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained.

+4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should inform Trudi Scholes and/or Laura Cantwell and a meeting will be arranged to plan a route forward.
-All concerns are also recorded on CPOMS. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately.
+If staff are concerned that a child is suffering a mental health problem, they should record this on the CPOMS (Child Protection Online Monitoring system) and the relevant referrals will be made.

+4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately.

-4.12.6 John Astley, Carly Arnold, Karen Holmes are trained in First Aid for Mental Health.
-Trudi Scholes and Laura Cantwell lead on Mental Health across both schools.
+4.12.6 The schools designated mental health lead is Clio Warren.